CDAT/cdms/docs/source/manual/cdms_2.rst

    :widths:  10, 80
    :align:  left

    "Array",  "Numpy or masked multidimensional data array.
 All elements of the array are of the same type.
-Defined in the Numpy and MV2 modules."
+Defined in the Numpy and MV modules."
    "Comptime", "Absolute time value, a time with representation (year, month, day, hour, minute, second).
 Defined in the cdtime module. cf. reltime"
    "Dictionary","An unordered 2,3 collection of objects, indexed by key.
 All dictionaries in CDMS are indexed by strings, e.g.: ``axes['time']``"
    "Float", "Floating-point value."